 Latest generation IgE Component allergy test - CAAM FABER

-Recent developments in allergy blood tests include the use of molecular allergens.
-Since a crude allergen extract contains many different proteins and only a few can cause allergic reaction, binding to irrelevant proteins often result in false positive result.
+Recent developments in allergy blood testing include the use of molecular allergens.
+After 15 years of research, Faber, the latest generation of IgE allergy test, has screened out these non-allergenic molecular proteins.
+Thus, only the allergen molecules that release IgE and cause allergic reactions are tested, thereby greatly reducing false positive test results.
 Therefore, the latest generation has taken out those non-allergenic proteins, improving the overall test accuracy.
 Another recent development is the multiplex assay.
 The previous tests required a lot of blood samples and can easily bind with non-specific IgE, leading to false positive results.
 However, with the use of multiplex assay, the amount of allergens needed can be greatly reduced, thus lowering the cost of the test.
 It also allows more allergens to be tested with a given amount of blood sample.
 Faber allergy test employs nanotechnology and the latest generation multiplex assay, such that it can accurately measure total IgE level up to 45,000 IU/ml in blood serum

 Why are eczema patients more fitted for CAAM Faber allergy test?

 Eczema patients are more suitable for blood tests because the pre-existing eczema skin condition might affect and reduce the accuracy of a skin prick test.